YsrajSingh/AW-Full-Stack-Web-Application-Assignment/README.md

-# Affworld Assignment
+# Full Stack Web Application

-Affworld Assignment is a web application designed to provide basic user authentication, a task management system, and a feed for users to post content.
+Full Stack Web Application is a web application designed to provide basic user authentication, a task management system, and a feed for users to post content.
 The project is evaluated based on functionality, design, and code quality.

 ## Overview